 However, if you’re in a higher income category, you have more reason to worry, even if you keep a tax attorney on retainer.
 It seems a higher income is an automatic audit trigger.
 The tax audit rate of those with incomes higher than $200,000 was 2.7%, and for those earning more than $1 million, the audit rate jumped to 8.4%.
 Why?
-Finding a 15% mistake on someone making $40,000/yr has a much different payout than someone making $4,000,000.
+Finding a 15% mistake on someone making $40,000/yr has a much different payout than someone making $4,000,000/yr.

 Many IRS audits are relatively simple “correspondence” audits.
 It’s that letter in a plain envelope that you dread and yes, I’ve gotten them – actually I’ve gotten several.
-Eight years ago I was a part owner in a very successful lumberyard and we were on the IRS watch list I guess.
+Several years ago I was a part owner of a very successful lumberyard and we were on the IRS watch list I guess.
 No one likes to get a letter from the IRS, but it’s probably less nerve wracking than a tax agent knocking on your door.
 I’ve been through that too … on a Sunday morning with 3 agents in dark suits and sunglasses knocking on the door at 6:00AM.
 Not fun.
 More than 1 million of the almost 1.4 million audits last year were correspondence audits, while about 310,000 were field audits.

 Chances of being audited